Depth-Oriented Psychotherapy for People Under Sustained Pressure

 -

-Are seeking depth rather than surface-level motivation
+Are seeking depth rather than surface-level fixes